 Zhang et al. (2023) define developability as the likelihood that an antibody candidate will proceed through the chemistry, manufacturing, and control (CMC) process efficiently, at acceptable cost, and on schedule.
-Importantly, they emphasize a critical distinction between early-stage (discovery) and late-stage (CMC) developability assessments.1
+Importantly, they emphasize a critical distinction between early-stage (discovery stage) and late-stage (CMC) developability assessments.1

 At the discovery stage, the focus is on rapid, high-throughput screening of multiple antibody candidates using minimal material.
-These assessments are designed to identify physicochemical liabilities—such as aggregation propensity, solubility limitations, and post-translational modification (PTM) risks—that could impede downstream development.
-In contrast, CMC-stage assessments involve in-depth analysis of a single lead candidate to confirm product quality, stability, manufacturability, and formulation robustness.
-These later-stage studies are material-intensive and time-consuming, often requiring hundreds of milligrams to grams of purified antibody.
+These assessments are designed to identify physicochemical properties and potential chemical liabilities, such as aggregation propensity, solubility limitations, and post-translational modification (PTM) risks, that could impede downstream development.
+In contrast, CMC-stage assessments involve in-depth analysis of a single lead candidate to confirm product quality, biophysical properties, stability, manufacturability, and formulation robustness.
+These later-stage studies are material-intensive and time-consuming, often requiring hundreds of milligrams to grams of purified recombinant antibody.

-Overlooking developability risks during early discovery increases the likelihood of late-stage failure.
-By the time a molecule reaches the CMC stage, addressing structural liabilities often requires re-engineering, which invalidates prior preclinical data and introduces significant delays and costs.
+Overlooking developability risks during early antibody discovery increases the likelihood of late-stage failure.
+By the time a molecule reaches the CMC stage, addressing structural liabilities often requires re-engineering through protein engineering, which invalidates prior preclinical data and introduces significant delays and costs in drug discovery and clinical development pipelines.

 Related: What is Antibody Developability?